AnalyzeWithRiya/Netflix-Content-Trends-Analysis/sql/sql.md

 ![ ](https://github.com/AnalyzeWithRiya/Netflix-Content-Trends-Analysis/blob/1ab4cc48853d46fcc5779c05c7a3afe050eeff3c/images/i18.jpg)

-✅ Over 2,500 titles have no director listed — typically licensed or syndicated content.
+✅ **2500+ titles** in the Netflix catalog have **no director listed.** These are often licensed movies or shows acquired from third parties where full metadata is unavailable.
+Over 1200 titles have no director listed — mostly licensed content.

 ---